hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/README.md

 Give your game a *Name* and a *Description* and select the *Primary Region* you want for your game and then hit *Save*.
 You can use the name and description to identify the game in the portal and you can edit and change them at any time.

-After hitting *Save* you'll be taken to the [Overview](/Documentation/Configurator/Overview.md) section of the Configurator, where your game is now ready to be configured.
+After hitting *Save* you'll be taken to the [Game Overview](/Documentation/Game Overview/README.md) page, where your game is now ready to be configured.

 When you create a game, two things happen:
 * Your game is assigned a unique *Key* and *Secret*.
 You'll need these to set up your SDK.